Joshua-z-Luo/myCraft/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a personal learning project to help us familiarize ourselves with GPU API's such as OpenGL and continue to further our skill as game developers.
+This is an ongoing personal learning project to help us familiarize ourselves with GPU API's such as OpenGL and continue to further our skill as game developers.

 The game is a Minecraft style, procedurally generated voxel sandbox.